-- 1. is ineligible to officiate IHSA regular-season and post-season contests; - 2. accumulates years of service; - 3. may maintain current promotional status; - ("certified" inactive officials only) may observe and evaluate other officials for promotional purposes; - 5. ("certified" inactive officials only) may observe and complete rating forms for other officials; - 6. is not listed in the officials directory; and - 7. may not change to active status in an inactive sport until the next licensing cycle (July 1 of the next year). - must notify the IHSA in writing by the following dates: Fall sports September 7 Winter sports December 7 Spring sports April 7 - 9. when an official resumes active status, he/she must attend a certified clinic if he/she has not met the clinic requirement prior to inactive status. - 10.
-No printed materials are sent out to an official whose sport is on inactive status.
+- 1. is ineligible to officiate IHSA regular-season and post-season contests; - 2. accumulates years of service; - 3. may maintain current promotional status; - ("certified" inactive officials only) may observe and evaluate other officials for promotional purposes; - ("certified" inactive officials only) may observe and complete rating forms for other officials; - 6. is not listed in the officials directory; and - 7. may not change to active status in an inactive sport until the next licensing cycle (July 1 of the next year). - must notify the IHSA in writing by the following dates: Fall sports September 7 Winter sports December 7 Spring sports April 7 - 9. when an official resumes active status, he/she must attend a certified clinic if he/she has not met the clinic requirement prior to inactive status. - 10.
+No printed materials are sent out to an official whose sport is on inactive status. - 11.
+Do not have to take the exam or view the online rules interpretation video, but an official can still have the ability to do so if desired.